ellisez/AutoBinding/example/README.md

 >
 >After completing the above steps, status management can start working, isn't it very simple?

-> Subsequent maintenance of DataBinding setup:
+> Subsequent maintenance of AutoBinding setup:
 > * Consider selecting functions with high reusability almost as they are from data providers, only considering
 > reusability;
 > * Consider migrating local fields to data providers, only considering reusability;